The Homewood Cemetery is part of the American Cemetery Movement of the 1800s. To understand the history of Homewood, a little background is necessary.

 Strauch applied his system to Spring Grove Cemetery in Cincinnati, Ohio starting in 1855.
 Spring Grove was 15 years old by this point and was already collapsing under the weight of its Rural design.
 By comparison, The Homewood Cemetery was established in 1878 and Strauch’s theories were implemented from the very beginning.

 The Homewood Cemetery was founded in 1878 to provide a cemetery for residents of Pittsburgh's East End.
-By this time, the extensive estate of Judge William Wilkins had became available for purchase.
+By this time, the extensive estate of Judge William Wilkins had become available for purchase.
 The Cemetery Association purchased 178 acres of this land with the intent of implementing a Lawn Park style Cemetery.
-At the time of the Cemetery's foundation, the East End was already home to some of Pittsburgh's most wealthy and influencial families--as well as the many people who worked for these families.
+At the time of the Cemetery's founding, the East End was already home to some of Pittsburgh's most wealthy and influencial families - as well as the many people who worked for these families.
 The non-profit, non-denominational mission of the cemetery ensured both populations were to be served by the new burial ground.